GoogleCloudPlatform/cloudml-samples/census/README.md

  * Evaluation file is `adult.test.csv`

 ### Disclaimer
-The source of this dataset is from a third party.
+This dataset is provided by a third party.
 Google provides no representation, warranty, or other guarantees about the validity or any other aspects of this dataset.

 ### Set Environment Variables